analytiq-hub/analytiq-hub.github.io/index.md

 # Analytiq Hub

+* Data+AI language models for the enterprise
+* Computer vision AI
+* Multi-modal AI
-Analytiq develops data+AI language models for the enterprise, at scale, on customerv premises and on customer VPC.
+* At scale, on customer premises and on customer VPC